The Bankrate promise

 A lower credit score can make it more difficult for you to get approved for a mortgage, and can also make your loan more expensive with a higher interest rate.

 If your credit score needs improvement, commit to paying down debt.
-Doing so will raise your credit score and reduce your DTI ratio — many lenders look for 36 percent or less.
+Doing so will raise your credit score and reduce your debt-to-income (DTI ratio) — many lenders look for 36 percent or less.
 That gives your application’s chances a double boost.

 In addition, check your credit report to ensure there are no errors that could negatively impact your score.
 You can get a copy from the three major credit bureaus at AnnualCreditReport.com.
 If you do find a mistake, contact the agency to dispute it as soon as possible.